HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-Occurring in middle to old age (average age 58-72 years - average 65 years), only very few cases in children are described.
+Occurring in middle to older age (average age 58-72 years - average 65 years), only very isolated cases are described in children.

 LocalizationThis section has been translated automatically.